apache/oozie/docs/src/site/markdown/DG_CommandLineTool.md

 pseudo/simple authentication and Kerberos HTTP SPNEGO authentication.

 To perform a specific authentication, the `auth` option with authentication type requests Oozie client to run the specified authentication mechanism only.
-Oozie client provides two types `simple` and `kerberos` which supports `pseudo/simple` and `Kerberos`.
+Oozie client provides three types `simple`, `basic` and `kerberos` which supports `pseudo/simple` and `Kerberos`.
+Basic authentication can be used, when the server sits behind a proxy which accepts basic authentication, and use Kerberos to authorize to Oozie itself.

 For pseudo/simple authentication the `oozie` CLI uses the user name of the current OS user.